borud/drawer/README.md

 as long as you measure the dimensions carefully and type them into the parameter section.

+## No kerf setting

+For now there is no setting to allow for kerf.
+I'll add that later when I've had some time to test the design.

 ## Disclaimer

 Note that the model should be parameter driven, but that I may have